 - Set up on a yearly regular maintenance schedule.

 - If you can only choose one pavement maintenance practice, asphalt crack filler is the most important to help prevent more cracks and/or prevent small cracks from becoming big problems.

 - Proper installation is key.
 Starting your pavement off on the wrong foot is setting it up for failure.
-If your pavement is too thin, lacking the proper base, constructed with the wrong materials, etc., deterioration will likely begin prematurely.
+If pavement is too thin, lacking the proper base, or constructed with the wrong materials, etc., deterioration will likely begin prematurely.

 - Use ice melt products that are safe for asphalt.

 - Hire a reputable snow removal company to decrease damages associated with improper plowing methods and/or unsafe equipment.

 Q: Can I Actually Prevent Cracks & Potholes In Winter?

 A: If you live in areas that see cold winters and snow accumulation, unfortunately, some asphalt damages in winter are inevitable.
 However, by properly preparing your parking lot for winter, and practicing regular maintenance, you can significantly decrease the amount of damage your lot suffers in winter.
 If you go into winter with cracked pavement, the damages to these areas will be very significant.
 Especially when enduring freeze thaw, snow plows, ice melts, etc. This potentially leading to structural compromise.
 The more proactive you are, the less damages your asphalt will experience, and the longer it will last.

 Maintaining your parking lot regularly is the best way to ensure that it is lasting as long as it should.
 It is safe, and it is aesthetically appealing.
 Crack filling is one of the most important maintenance and repair methods to perform on your asphalt surface.
 Cracked pavement could be detrimental to your asphalt’s structure if not properly repaired in a timely manner.